bcgov/DevEx-Roadmap/_pages/index.md

 permalink: /
 title: Introduction
 ---
-Use this template to create [18F Guides](http://pages.18f.gov/guides/) and other 18F-branded documentation available on [18F Pages](https://pages.18f.gov/).
+Use this template to create [BC Agile Guides](http://pages.18f.gov/guides/) and other BC Government-branded documentation available on [18F Pages](https://pages.18f.gov/).
 It's structured like an 18F Guides guide, and it walks you through the process of creating and publishing an 18F Pages document based on the same theme.